shashankp89/GGSIPU-attandance-mangement-system/README.md

 5. **Verify Deployment**
    - Go to your GitHub Pages URL
    - Application should be live within 2-3 minutes
+   - Note: Ensure all asset paths are correctly configured for your deployment environment

 ### **Deploy to Other Platforms**